priyanjanarodrigo/ember-js-official-super-rentals-app-v3.17.0/README.md

 # super-rentals
+* This is the ember official guide's super-rentals app which has been developed using ember version 3.17.0

+# Environment variables configuration
 * Visit https://account.mapbox.com/auth/signup/?route-to=%22https://account.mapbox.com/%22 and create an account.
-* Then mailbox will provide an access token copy that token and replace with the value of the existing environment variable "ENV.MAPBOX_ACCESS_TOKEN" in "config -> envionment.js".
+* Then Mapbox will provide an access token copy that token and replace with the value of the existing environment variable "ENV.MAPBOX_ACCESS_TOKEN" in "config -> envionment.js".
 * Please note that once this change is done, the application restart is mandatory